 - Apply ghee on your hands and make round balls with the mixture.

 Another cheats version of this recipe is a part of my ebook on Toddler Snacks.
 You must check it out, no one will know you cheated!
 The Easy Toddler Snack Book contains 36 quick to prepare toddler snack recipes specially designed for busy moms like you.
 These are toddler-approved recipes with no compromise on nutrition.
-Buy the book now at a discounted price, only limited copies available.
+Buy the book here.

 These are so simple to make and so nutritious for growing children.
 A must include recipe in your weekly meal plan.